Minimum Heating Requirements

 Rental Property in the City of Owatonna must comply with the requirements of the Owatonna Minimum Housing Code.
 The code does address heating issues for rental property.

-Tenants who are having problems with the heat in their rental unit should follow the following procedure:
+Tenants who are having problems with the heat in their rental unit should take these steps:

 - Contact your landlord or maintenance company to inform them that you are having problems with heat in your rental unit.